googleclassroom1/pyro-central/README.md

 We welcome contributions from the community.
 If you have a game to add, improvements to suggest, or bugs to report, please follow these steps:

-1. Fork the repository.
+1. Make A Repository
-2. Create a new branch: `git checkout -b feature/your-feature-name`
+2. Import Your Game Source Code:
-3. Make your changes and commit them: `git commit -m 'Add some feature'`
+3. DM Me On Discord @pxro.netlify.app: Or Go to The Customer Service Thing In The Corner At <a href="https://pyro-central.github.io/games.html">My Site</a> `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature/your-feature-name`
+4. Give Me The Link:
-5. Open a pull request.
+5. Wait For Me to DM Back

 ## License